Temporal Guardians Wiki Cormorant Jacob FAQ

 • Proper pitch and rotation support: Some game engines like Godot do not support rotating or pitching a 2D camera.
 Not the case here.
 The camera can be freely rotated, pitched, and moved to your heart's content.

-• Accurate editor representation: The editor uses the same camera and rendering pipeline as any game projects you may create.
+• Accurate editor representation: The editor uses the same camera and rendering pipeline as the games you create.
 This means that there's no need to run your game to see what your level will look like with the stacked sprites fully rendered in.
 You can view it right there in the editor and manipulate the camera to test different angles before playtesting.

 • Fake depth: Entities can be shifted upward and downward through offsets that feign a Z axis.
 This allows you to stack things on top of one another and create fake height!

-• Decoupled code: The core Cormorant code is packaged into a DLL that can be used with any projects you create.
+• Decoupled code: The core Cormorant code is packaged into a DLL that can be imported anywhere.
 The editor is likewise its own executable file.
 This means that a finished game project is fundamentally separate from both the editor and cormorant codebases.